Spring Sustainability, Peace & Justice Series

-Shakori Hills has been committed to practicing and promoting Sustainability since its inception.
-Look around the festival, and you will see composting and recycling bins, solar energy, local foods and gardening, tractors powered by renewable biodiesel, preservation of woodlands and water conservation.
-The Sustainability Pavilion is the center of this practice, located between the Ticket Booth and the Kids’ Tent.
-Here we offer a series of demonstrations and discussions where you can learn more and meet leaders in this movement.
+Shakori Hills has been committed to practicing and promoting environmental sustainability since its inception.
+Look around and see composting and recycling bins, solar electric panels, local foods, an organic community garden, tractors powered by renewable biodiesel, water conservation and preservation of woodlands.
+The Sustainability Pavilion is the center of this practice.
+Here we offer a series of demonstrations and discussions where you can learn more and meet local leaders in this movement.

 Pierre will be leading a nature walk and an informative, philosophical group discussion on the historical natural heritage of the Shakori Hills land.
 With more than 20 years experience in environmental management and planning, Pierre is seeking to change the way regions and communities understand resource usage within the communal context.
 Open dialogue will touch upon the idea that a community’s public welfare directly relates to the amount of open space maintained as a communal asset.

 Tiny Houses are growing in interest and sophistication due to their stylistic and functional flexibility, as well as acoustic privacy and affordability.
-Michael will share images, plans and construction methods of the many tiny houses he has built in a Question & Answer session—so bring your ideas and questions and get informed answers.
+Michael will share images, plans and construction methods of the many tiny houses he has built in a Q&A session—so bring your ideas and questions and get informed answers.
 Michael is a local green builder, teacher and writer.
 His company has won the DOE Energy Value Housing Award, NAHB Green Home of the Year, NAHB Master Green Builder of the Year and NAHB Green Builder/Advocate of the Year.

 12noon – Common Ground for Peace & Justice with The Independent Progressive Politics Network

-Our 19th Common Ground for Peace & Justice Forum will gather in open community space to share, dialogue and discover how to bring the energy and inspiration of Shakori Hills into our daily lives.
+Our 22nd Forum will gather in open community space to share dialogue and discover how to bring the energy and inspiration of Shakori Hills into our daily lives.
+If an act of injustice occurs are you prepared to stand for justice?
+Do you know what it looks like to live your principles every day?
+We can—and need to—be honest about how our culture creates and maintains ways to divide and undermine us.
+Our challenge is to change how power is expressed in our lives.
 Come share your hopes, concerns and solutions.

 3pm – Composting & Zero Waste with Bob & Camille Armantrout